Batu's raid of 1240 in Ruthenia: Raids in Volhynia and Galicia

-At the end of the fall, Batu's troops took Kiev.
-During that time Daniel stayed in Hungary conducting negotiations.
+From this passage, it is generally understood that Daniel stayed in Hungary conducting negotiations while the siege of Kiev was in progress.
 Batu Khan moved towards Volodymyr.
-On his way Batu unsuccessfully tried to take the fortress of Kolodyazhyn (ru:Колодяжин), near the Sluch River.
+On his way Batu unsuccessfully tried to take the fortress of Kolodyazhyn, near the Sluch River.
 However, after some negotiations, the city residents were tricked into surrendering and then were slain.
-Batu Khan continued to Kamianets upon Sluch (today Myropil) and Izyaslav, taking both of the cities.
+Batu Khan continued to Kamianets upon Sluch and Iziaslavl', taking both cities.
 After that Batu sacked many other cities including the capital cities Volodymyr and Halych.
-The only cities which survived were Kremenets, Chełm, and Danyliv.
+The only cities which reportedly survived were Kremenets, Chełm (Kholm), and Danyliv.